Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.LiveMetrics/README.md

 ## Troubleshooting

 The Live Metrics client uses EventSource for its own internal logging.
-The logs are available to any EventListener by opting into the source named "OpenTelemetry-AzureMonitor-LiveMetricsr".
+The logs are available to any EventListener by opting into the source named "OpenTelemetry-AzureMonitor-LiveMetrics".

 OpenTelemetry also provides it's own [self-diagnostics feature](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md#troubleshooting) to collect internal logs.